lukaszcz/coqhammer/eval/README.md

    the `stat` program (see below).

 Steps 6-9 may be run using the script `./run-eval.sh [-v] N [your.mail@mail.com]`.
-The optional flat -v enables the verbose mode (more emails about the progress are sent).
+The optional flag -v enables the verbose mode (more emails about the progress are sent).

 Tools
 -----